 - is absolutely chaotic (has no impact force to break through a level);

 - violates risk management;

 - falls victim to emotions when trading.

 Let's take a look at risk management, for instance.
 A simple mathematical equation (100% + 100% + 100% – 100% = 0) tells us that initially overestimated risks will sooner or later lead to an unavoidable loss of the deposit.
-And the market is not the one to blame.
+And the market is not the one to blame in this case.

 Bear in mind that the market never acts against you specifically.
 Everyone is against everyone in the market.
 The only thing is that you have far less opportunities.
 A retail trader is like a socially unprotected segment of the population among all market participants, therefore, they are most likely to sustain losses for various reasons.